Clinical AI that never leaves the device.

 Flexible redaction methods

-Mask with entity-type labels [NAME], redact completely, or replace with synthetic data.
+Mask with entity-type labels [NAME], redact completely, hash, shift dates, or replace with deterministic Faker-backed surrogates.
 Configurable thresholds for precision control.

 HIPAA Safe Harbor ready

-Detects all 18 HIPAA Safe Harbor identifiers — part of a wider 55+ PII entity catalog — across English, Spanish, French, German, Italian, Dutch, Hindi, Telugu, and Portuguese clinical text.
+Detects all 18 HIPAA Safe Harbor identifiers — part of a wider 55+ PII entity catalog — across 15 model-backed PII language codes, with additional validator-backed national-ID coverage for ID-only locales.

 State-of-the-art, by entity type.